Kimack/my-reads-udacity/README.md

 ## Additional Functionalities

-To make all the Shelves / Search experience prettier, some built in functionalities are added like:
+To make all the Shelves / Search experience prettier, some built in functionalities are added:

 ### Preloading Icons
 ![Preloading Icons](https://github.com/s1m0n3ak1/ "Preload Icons Demo")